docsforadobe/javascript-tools-guide/4 - User-Interface Tools/defining-behavior-with-event-callbacks-and-listeners.rst

 Use windowObj.addEventListener() or controlObj.addEventListener() to register a handler.
 The function you register receives an event object (from the UIEvent base class) that encapsulates the event information.
-As an event cascades down through a hierarchy and back up through the hierarchy, your handler can respond at any level, or use the UIEvent object’s stopPropagation() method to stop the event propagation at some level.
+As an event cascades down through a hierarchy and back up through the hierarchy, your handler can respond at any level, or use the UIEvent object's stopPropagation() method to stop the event propagation at some level.
 You can register:
 The name of a handler function defined in the extension that takes one argument, the event object.
 For example:

-myButton.addEventListener( ’click’, myFunction );
+myButton.addEventListener( 'click', myFunction );

 A locally defined handler function that takes one argument, the event object.
-For example: myButton.addEventListener( ’click’, ’function(e){/*handler code*/}’);
+For example: myButton.addEventListener( 'click', 'function(e){/*handler code*/}');

 The handler or registered code statement is executed when the specified event occurs in the target.
-A script can programmatically simulate an event by creating an event objects with ScriptUI.events.events.createEvent(), and passing it to an event target’s dispatchEvent() function.
+A script can programmatically simulate an event by creating an event objects with ScriptUI.events.events.createEvent(), and passing it to an event target's dispatchEvent() function.
-You can remove a handler that has been previously registered by calling the event target’s removeEventListener() function.
+You can remove a handler that has been previously registered by calling the event target's removeEventListener() function.
 The parameters you pass to this function must be identical to those passed to the addEventListener() call that registered the handler.
 Typically, a script would register all event handlers during initialization, and unregister them during termination; however, unregistering handlers